From the Abyss: Gameplay

 In From the Abyss, players control an adventurer in the land of Rubenhaut.
 Rubenhaut was a peace-loving country, ruled by queens until a dimensional gate the queens had used to seal away evil was broken.
 Rubenhaut's armies were incapable of fighting off the evil demons and now it is up to the player to seal them away once more.

 From the Abyss sends players into randomized dungeons to fight monsters and collect items.
 Dungeons may be of a variety of themes such as fire and ice.
 A map is automatically drawn for the player as they progress through each dungeon, which itself is laid out on a grid.
 Single player and co-op modes are available but co-op does not allow the player to progress the story.

 Reception

 Official reviews for From the Abyss have been critical of the gameplay.
 Criticisms include "monotonous dungeons" and a "simplistic plot".
 The average score on Metacritic is 59%, pooling reviews from 9 separate online sources.

 Anonymous Notes – From the Abyss

-A sequel of the original game existing of four new chapters was released on DSi Ware.
+A sequel of the original game existing of four new chapters was released on DSiWare.
 Named Anonymous Notes – From the Abyss, chapter one to three are 200 points each and the final chapter is 500 points.